Alliedium/awesome-devops/05_docker_basic_commands_postgres_23-aug-2022/README.md

 One record: table `accounts`

-15. Quit psql
+15. Quit psql:

 ```
 \q
 ```

-Prompt changed back to VM Manjaro prompt
+Prompt changed back to VM Manjaro prompt.

-16. Run Bash terminal inside the container
+16. Run Bash terminal inside the container:

 ```
 docker exec -it demo-postgres /bin/bash
 ```

-Prompt changed to container's OS prompt `bash-5.1#`
+Prompt changed to container's OS prompt `bash-5.1#`.

-17. Get the current user login
+17. Get the current user login:

 ```
 whoami
 ```
 Output: `root`

-18. Connect to `demodb` database from inside the container
+18. Connect to `demodb` database from inside the container:

 ```
 psql -h 127.0.0.1 -p 5432 -d demodb -U bkarpov
 ```

-Prompt changed to `demodb=#`
+Prompt changed to `demodb=#`.

-19. Get list of tables in `demodb` database
+19. Get list of tables in `demodb` database:

 ```
 \dt
 ```

-One record: table `accounts`
+One record: table `accounts`.

-20. Insert records to `accounts` table
+20. Insert records to `accounts` table:

 ```
 INSERT INTO accounts(username, password, email)  VALUES ('admin', '123', 'adimn@here.com');
 INSERT INTO accounts(username, password, email)  VALUES ('user', '#dRe/^', 'user@here.com');
 ```

-21. Get all records from `accounts` table
+21. Get all records from `accounts` table:

 ```
 SELECT * FROM accounts;
 ```

-Two records are displayed that have been inserted on the previous step
+Two records are displayed that have been inserted on the previous step.

-22. Quit psql
+22. Quit psql:

 ```
 \q
 ```

-Prompt changed back to container's OS prompt `bash-5.1#`
+Prompt changed back to container's OS prompt `bash-5.1#`.

-23. Quit the container
+23. Quit the container:

 ```
 exit
 ```

-Prompt changed to VM Manjaro prompt
+Prompt changed to VM Manjaro prompt.

-24. Stop the container `demo-postgres`
+24. Stop the container `demo-postgres`:

 ```
 docker stop demo-postgres
 ```

-Output: `demo-postgres`	(Container is stopped)
+Output: `demo-postgres`	(Container is stopped).

-25. Get list of all containers
+25. Get list of all containers:

 ```
 docker ps -a
 ```

-Status of `demo-postgres` container is 'Exited'
+Status of `demo-postgres` container is 'Exited'.

-26. Get list of running containers
+26. Get list of running containers:

 ```
 docker ps
 ```

-No running container `demo-postgres`
+No running container `demo-postgres`.

-27. Remove the container
+27. Remove the container:

 ```
 docker rm <initial_part_of_CONTAINER_ID>